CapTen101/VLC-docs/pluginsandextensions/index.rst

 Here are a few things that you must know about VLC Media Player Addons:

-1. When it comes to filetype, VLC Media Player add-ons is kind on unique.
+1. When it comes to filetype, VLC Media Player add-ons generally have a .lua extension.
-   The files generally have a .lua extension.
-Although this extension is not unique to VLC, it still is quite a unique one for a normal PC user.

 2. VLC Media Player add-ons are developed by third-parties, who are interested in extending the possibilities of VLC’s usage.